-Let's imagine two customers, Patrick and Patricia and pretend you sell a particularly potent strain of catnip.
+Let's imagine two customers, Patrick and Patricia, and pretend you sell a particularly potent strain of catnip.

 Patrick, on the other hand, buys his orders in small quantities.
-He prefers several tiny, individual boxes of catnip as opposed to larger orders — more than half of which he returns immediately.
+He prefers several tiny, individual boxes of catnip to larger orders — more than half of which he returns immediately.

 You, the catnip mogul, stand to make more money from one of those customers than the other.
-If their buying patterns hold true, Patricia is a more valuable customer than Patrick.
-That example is a very high-level, cat-oriented demonstration of customer profitability.
+Patricia is a more valuable customer than Patrick if their buying patterns hold.

 With that concept in mind, here are some formulas that can give you a high-level overview of how profitable specific customers might be.